Saibernard/Lateral-Control-for-Defensive-Driving-in-Autonomous-Race-Cars/README.md

 ### 3.1 Implementation on F1TENTH Car

 We transitioned to real-world testing by integrating the algorithm into an F1TENTH car.
 Distinct differences in performance were evident, especially at lower speeds.
-For a detailed comparative view, refer to this [video](#video-link).
+For a detailed comparative view, refer to this [video](#https://www.youtube.com/watch?v=xJaZCDzaTfY)

 ### April tag detection from the Real sense camera